Giom-V/Home-assistant/README.md

 ## Continuous integration

 At the moment I'm only using [Travis](https://travis-ci.org/) to check the configuration every time something is pushed to the master branch.
 This is configured in the [.travis.yml](.travis.yml) file.
+Now that Travis is not free anymore, I'm looking at moving to something else, like [CircleCI](circleci.com).

 ## Useful links and thanks
+-  hacf.fr - French Home Asssitant community